galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 >
 >    > <comment-title> Two other parameters </comment-title>
 >    >
 >    > The other two parameters can be left as is.
-If you need to change them here is a short description of what they do :
+If you need to change them here is a short description of what they do:
 >    >
 >    > The first one is metric used to calculate the dissimilarities between the observations: Manhattan (distance between two real-valued vectors), Euclidean (shortest distance between two
 >    > points) and Jaccard (defined as the size of the intersection divided by the size of the union of the sample sets)
 >    >
 >    > The second one is the sample size that will be used to perform clustering.
->    > Indeed, the clara function is used to clustering large data using a representative sample rather than the entire data set.
+>    > Indeed, the clara function is used to cluster large data using a representative sample rather than the entire data set.
 This will speed up the clustering process and make the calculation
 >    > more efficient.
 A fairly high value representative of the data is recommended.
-It is important to note that using too small a sample may result in loss of information compared to using the
+It is important to note that using a too small sample size may result in loss of information compared to using the
 >    > entire data set.
 >    >
 >    {: .comment}
 >
 > 2. Check your outputs.
 You must have three files:
 >
->    - SIH index plot (See example below.)
+>    - SIH index plot (See example below)
->    - Data to cluster (Containing the data to be partitioned.)
+>    - Data to cluster (Containing the data to be partitioned)
->    - Data.bio table (Containing four pieces of information, latitude, longitude, presence prediction and corresponding taxon.)
+>    - Data.bio table (Containing four pieces of information, latitude, longitude, presence prediction and corresponding taxon)
 >
 {: .hands_on}